-- define the Group's sustainability orientations and promote corporate social responsibility projects;
+• define the Group's sustainability orientations and promote corporate social responsibility (CSR) projects;

-- approve, monitor and evaluate sustainability objectives and priority areas for actions related to CSR;
+• approve, monitor and evaluate sustainabilityrelated objectives and priority areas for actions related to CSR;

 The Committee receives support from the Sustainability department, which is tasked with:

-- collecting all the inputs coming from the lines, representing them in the Sustainability Report set up according to international benchmark standards;
+• collecting all the inputs coming from the lines, representing them in the Sustainability Report laid out according to international benchmark standards;

-- identifying initiatives and collecting requests from the main stakeholders, so that they are given the right importance, also in the Sustainability Report.
+• identifying initiatives and collecting requests from the main stakeholders in order to give them appropriate consideration in the Sustainability Report.

 The Sustainability management system is further supported by: